– – the blog

 – – – – – – – – – – – – – – – – – – – – – – – – – –

-It’s been 16 years since I wrote my first blog post.
-The young wife and mother desperately trying to ‘work it all out’ through online journaling has grown older, and with the passing years has found much peace to replace the turmoil.
+The young wife and mother desperately trying to ‘work it all out’ through online journaling has grown older, and with the passing years has found the much needed peace to replace her turmoil.

 It’s been a long journey to get to this place of peace, but oh it’s been worth it!